ehrenbrav/nestcamDIY/README.md

 All the materials required (other than the birdhouse itself) are listed in the BillOfMaterials.csv in this repo, along with links to where you can buy on Amazon.

+## Option: Dispense with Night Vision and/or Motion Detection Entirely

+If you really want to simplify (and reduce costs), you can eliminate the night vision capabilities and/or the record-on-motion feature.

+### Building Without Infrared

+If your birdhouse gets enough natural light and you don't care about viewing at night, you can absolutely just setup a much simpler daytime system.
+Just do not build the infrared LED system and do not get the MOSFET board.
+You will want to use the excellent standard Raspberry Pi camera that includes an IR filter: the Camera Module 3.
+This is the same thing as the Arducam version, except it includes a permanent IR filter, so you will get really nice daytime colors.
+This is an excellent alternative and will also save you some power, as you don't need to use the infrared LEDs.

+## Building Without Motion Recording

+If you don't care about recording anything and just viewing the nestcam in realtime, simply don't get the motion detection board and don't build any of the motion detection hardware.
+You will need to set `RECORDING_ENABLED=0` in /etc/nestcam/nestcam.env using `sudo nano /etc/nestcam/nestcam.env` to disable recording.
+Otherwise, it should work just fine.

 ## Patience and Frustration

 If you are new to working on projects like this, it is essentially a law of nature that they won't work the first time.
 Honestly, if something works the very first time you hook it up, it is basically a miracle.
 Well, at least for my projects...